Part 20: GPIO Input Mode Internal Circuitry — How the Chip "Hears" External Signals

 | 00 | 01 | Floating input |

-Note an easily confused point: in input mode, the bits in ODR are used to select the pull-up or pull-down direction, not to control the output level.
+Note a point of confusion: in input mode, the bits in ODR are used to select the pull-up or pull-down direction, not to control the output level.
 This bit controls the output level in output mode, but controls the pull direction in input mode—the same register has different meanings in different modes.

 Correspondence with gpio.hpp

 Let's map the hardware knowledge to the code.
-In device/gpio/gpio.hpp, the setup() method of the GPIO template is responsible for configuring the pin:
+In device/gpio/gpio.hpp, the GPIO template's setup() method is responsible for configuring the pin:

 void setup(Mode gpio_mode, PullPush pull_push = PullPush::NoPull, Speed speed = Speed::High) {